The Amazing Race 11: Development and filming

 The docks of the Charles Deering Historical Estate located outside of Miami was the starting line of The Amazing Race: All-Stars.

 As early as 2004, there had been talk about an all-star edition of The Amazing Race, with speculation that it would occur during the eighth season, just as it had with Survivor.
 These rumors were fueled by reports that season 4 winner Reichen Lehmkuhl had been invited to appear in a future all-star race.
 Speculation continued for the next few years, particularly after CBS aired all-star editions of their two other reality competition series, Survivor and Big Brother.
 On September 28, 2006, CBS ordered an eleventh season of The Amazing Race.
 In November 2006, the network officially acknowledged that an all-star edition was in production.
 Host Phil Keoghan was originally skeptical that an all-star edition was feasible.
 Over time, Keoghan felt that "as we got more and more really good teams, it just seemed like it had to happen."

 This season traveled a little over 45000 mi, across thirty cities and six continents.
-Filming took place between November 20 and December 17, 2006.
+Filming took place from November 20 to December 17, 2006.
 The new locales visited in this season were Ecuador, Mozambique, Poland, Macau, and Guam.
 This was the last season to feature the Yield until The Amazing Race 32.

 Casting

-Phil Keoghan personally submitted a list of fifteen teams that he thought should return; ten of them were chosen.
-The team he didn't choose was Eric and Danielle, who did not previously race together.
-Keoghan said, "I didn't think of that new combination, which actually is a really good one."
-He also added that the production team's goal for the race "wasn't to pick the best racers," but "to pick the teams that have earned the most attention over the last ten seasons."
+Phil Keoghan personally submitted a list of 15 teams that he thought should return; 10 of them were chosen.
+The team Keoghan did not choose was Eric and Danielle, who did not previously race together.
+He said, "I didn't think of that new combination, which actually is a really good one."
+Keoghan also added that the production team's goal for the race "wasn't to pick the best racers," but "to pick the teams that have earned the most attention over the last ten seasons."
 Only one team, Uchenna and Joyce, had won their original season, while other seasons' winners criticized CBS' casting process after being omitted, most notably Chip and Kim McAllister (season 5), and B.J.
 Averell and Tyler MacNiven (season 9).

-Colin Guinn and Christie Woods from season 5 were invited to participate, but declined due to Woods' pregnancy.
+Colin Guinn and Christie Woods from season 5 were invited to participate, but they declined due to Woods' pregnancy.
 They later participated on The Amazing Race 31.
 Flo Pesenti and Drew Riker, who began dating after meeting during season 3, were invited to participate, but Pesenti reportedly declined because she felt the first race had brought out the worst in her, and her season 3 winning partner, Zach Behr, was not invited to join her.